 Oxford Area Trails

-Oxford Area Trails make up a growing network of paved and accessible multi-use paths, connecting the wide variety of destinations the city and surrounding areas have to offer - from the Miami Natural Area Nature Paths to the city’s vibrant Uptown business district and everything in between.
+Oxford Area Trails make up a growing network of paved and accessible multi-use paths, connecting the wide variety of destinations the City of Oxford, Ohio and surrounding areas have to offer - from the Miami Natural Area Nature Paths to the city’s vibrant Uptown business district and everything in between.

 Oxford Area Trails have embarked on a mission to connect all corners of Oxford in Butler County, Ohio, via a loop of paved and accessible trails surrounding the city, reaching both inward to Miami University and the city’s Uptown district (High Street) as well as outward into Butler County’s more idyllic landscapes and natural-surface trail networks.